Gazprom Neft: History

 In September 2005, Gazprom bought 75.7% of Sibneft's shares from Millhouse Capital (Roman Abramovich's investment vehicle) for US$13.1 billion in Russia's largest corporate takeover.
 In May 2006, Sibneft was renamed Gazprom Neft.

-In 2006 Alexander Dyukov was elected as CEO of the company and in 2008 he was also appointed chairman of the management board.
+In 2006, Alexander Dyukov was elected as CEO of the company, and in 2008, he was also appointed chairman of the management board.
 His contract was extended for a further five years in December 2011.

-In 2011 Berezovsky brought a civil case against Abramovich in the High Court of Justice in London, accusing Abramovich of blackmail and breach of contract over the privatisation of Sibneft, claiming that he had been a co-owner of Sibneft and seeking over £3 billion in damages.
+In 2011, Berezovsky brought a civil case against Abramovich in the High Court of Justice in London, accusing Abramovich of blackmail and breach of contract over the privatisation of Sibneft, claiming that he had been a co-owner of Sibneft and seeking over £3 billion in damages.
 This became the largest civil court case in British legal history.
 The court dismissed the lawsuit, concluding "that the sum of $1.3 billion paid by Mr. Abramovich to Mr. Berezovsky and Mr. Patarkatsishvili did not represent the sale price of Mr. Berezovsky’s and Mr. Patarkatsishvili’s alleged Sibneft interest, but rather was a final lump sum payment in order to discharge what Mr. Abramovich regarded as his krysha obligations."

+In 2017, Gazprom Neft became one of Russia's top three oil producers (62.3 million tonnes of oil).

 Private army

-In February 2023 Russian Prime Minister Mikhail Mishustin signed an order giving Gazprom Neft the right to form its own private army.
+In February 2023, Russian Prime Minister Mikhail Mishustin signed an order, giving Gazprom Neft the right to form its own private army.